Get 60% Off & Free Shipping While Stocks Last

 You will hear a wet sound as the product removes buildup and debris.

-3. Your pup might need to shake his head due to the liquid, so make sure to have a towel ready.
-Use the towel to clean him and cover yourself from the spray.
+3. Your pup might need to shake his head due to the liquid, so make sure to have the towel ready.

-Grab your gauze or cotton ball to wipe the ear canal.
 Make sure to go as deep as one knuckle to avoid pushing any remaining dirt or debris further into the ear.

 During cleaning, stop and call your veterinarian if your dog seems to be in pain.